ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 * For the United Kingdom region ID, use `eu-gb`.
 For Germany, use `eu-de` and for Tokyo, use `jp-tok`.
 * To obtain an IAM token, follow these [steps](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-iam-token).
 You also need this token for authentication when using cluster management REST APIs.

-### Example of running an adhoc customization script
+## Example running an adhoc customization script

 An adhoc customization script can be run any time after the cluster is created and becomes active.
 Enter the following command to run an adhoc customization script for target `all`: